mhgbrown/cached_resource/README.md

 ### Options
 CachedResource accepts the following options:

 * `:cache` The cache store that CacheResource should use.
-Default: `ActiveSupport::Cache::MemoryStore`
+Default: The `Rails.cache` if available, or an `ActiveSupport::Cache::MemoryStore`
 * `:ttl` The time in seconds until the cache should expire.
 Default: `604800`
 * `:logger` The logger to which CachedResource messages should be written.
-Default: `ActiveSupport::BufferedLogger`
+Default: The `Rails.logger` if available, or an `ActiveSupport::BufferedLogger`
 * `:enabled` Default: `true`

-You can change these options when call `cached_resource`
+You can set up CachedResource with these options.

 	cached_resource :cache => MyCacheStore.new, :ttl => 60, :logger => MyLogger.new, :enabled => false

-You can also change these options on the fly, both globally and on a class-specific basis.
-Class specific options take precedence over global options.
+You can also change these options on the fly.

 Turn CachedResource off.
-This will cause all ActiveResource responses to be retrieved normally (i.e. via the network).
+This will cause all responses to be retrieved normally (i.e. via the network).

-	CachedResource.off!
-	MyActiveResource.off!
+	MyActiveResource.cached_resource.off!

 Turn CachedResource on.

-	CachedResource.on!
-	MyActiveResource.on!
+	MyActiveResource.cached_resource.on!

 Set the cache expiry time to 60 seconds.

-	CachedResource.ttl = 60
-	MyActiveResource.ttl = 60
+	MyActiveResource.cached_resource.ttl = 60

 Set a different logger.

-	CachedResource.logger = MyLogger.new
-	MyActiveResource.logger = MyLogger.new
+	MyActiveResource.cached_resource.logger = MyLogger.new

 Set a different cache store.

-	CachedResource.cache = MyCacheStore.new
-	MyActiveResource.cache = MyCacheStore.new
+	MyActiveResource.cached_resource.cache = MyCacheStore.new

 ## Usage
 Sit back and relax!
-If you need to reload a particular request you can do something like:
+If you need to reload a particular request you can do something like this:

 	MyActiveResource.find(:all, :reload => true)